alex-kalanis/kw_mapper/README.md

 Mapping records and their entries onto other object like tables or files.
 You can choose from multiple sources - raw files in local or remote storage, SQL and NoSQL databases.

-kw_mapper is a ORM with separated layers of mappers, records and entries - that allows it to exchange mappers on-the-fly and target it to the different data storages like files or databases.
+kw_mapper is an ORM with separated layers of mappers, records and entries - that allows it to exchange mappers on-the-fly and target it to the different data storages like files or databases.
 So it's possible to use one record to process data on more storages and yet it will behave nearly the same way.